patriciachrysy/vet-clinic-database/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+> These are the people who worked on this project.

 👤 **Manezeu Patricia**